storagebits/KISSS/README.md

 	- I suggest this automated installer for installation : https://github.com/gonzalo/gphoto2-updater/  .
 This script allows to install last development and last stable releases of gphoto2 and libgphoto2 based on git repositories

 - **Python**
 	- Python was the best choice for many reasons...
-Ease of use, tons of libraries to manage
+Ease of use, tons of libraries to manage the Rasp , the post processing stuffs and the cloud interaction.

 - **OpenCV library**